thebigfilecom/examples/wasm/counter/README.md

-# Counter canister in WebAssembly
+# Counter cube in WebAssembly

 This example demonstrates a counter application, written in WebAssembly directly.
 The compiled Wasm module is only 389 bytes.